Advisor, Immigration Services

 CONTEXT OF THE JOB:

-Under the general direction of the Associate Director, the Immigration Services Advisor provides a wide range of immigration advising and support services to international students, scholars, and employees and serves as a resource to university departments.
-The incumbent will have a primary focus on advising and providing support services to international undergraduate students.
+Under the general direction of the Assistant Director for Scholar Services, the Immigration Services Advisor provides a wide range of immigration advising and support services to international students, scholars, and employees and serves as a resource to university departments.
+The incumbent will have a primary focus on advising and providing support services to international visiting scholars and H-1B employees..

-The International Student and Scholar Services (ISSS) team at CGPS provides support services to over 4,500 international students, scholars and their families at UD annually.
-The Center is committed to providing quality services to students and scholars in F-1, J-1 and H-1B visa status during their stay at the University and in the U.S. In collaboration with campus and community partners, CGPS also contributes to the internationalization of the university by providing a variety of international programming and opportunities for cross-cultural interactions and engagement.
+The International Student and Scholar Services (ISSS) team at CGPS provides support services to over 5,000 international students, scholars and their families at UD annually.
+The Center is committed to providing quality services to students and scholars in F-1, J-1 and H-1B visa status during their stay at the University and in the U.S. The office coordinates all employment-based immigrant petitions on behalf of the University and works closely with UD-retained attorneys to assist with the filing of specific immigrant and non-immigrant benefits, including PR applications and O-1 petitions.
+In collaboration with campus and community partners, CGPS also contributes to the internationalization of the university by providing a variety of international programming and opportunities for cross-cultural interactions and engagement.
 CGPS is a fast-paced, team-oriented service unit.

 - Advises and assists the international population, primarily in F and J visa status, regarding all non-immigrant compliance issues, such as visa adjustments, employments, travel, and re-entry into the country.